-Visit North Wollongong Beach
+3. Visit North Wollongong Beach

 Head to North Wollongong Beach early in the morning for sunrise over the rocks and the lighthouse, and take an early morning stroll along the beach.

 4. Check Out The Nan Tien Temple

 We were fortunate to have a guide take us around the temple grounds and explain a lot of the symbolism within the design and the stories behind Buddhist philosophy.
 I found it fascinating.